 Among the many factors to consider when selecting a check valve are material compatibility with the medium, the valve rating, the fluid velocity given by yhe valve size, the operating conditions, and finally the installation (horizontal or vertical).

-There are many different check valves design, at MAGVALVES we deal with piston check and swing check.
+There are many different check valves design, at MAGVALVES we deal with piston check valves and swing check valves.